Debt Consolidation

 Monthly payment is a representative example and for illustrative purposes only.

 BHG Financial understands the stress of managing multiple types of debt and selecting the right solution for your financing needs.
-That’s why we offer personal loans specifically designed to consolidate large amounts of existing debt.
+That’s why we offer personal loans for debt consolidation specifically designed to consolidate large amounts of existing debt.

 • Flexible repayment terms: BHG personal loans come with extended repayment terms of up to 10 years.1,2 Our loan experts will work with you to establish repayment terms that fit your budget and help keep payments manageable.